KamoEllen/Ecommerce-Devops-Pipeline/README.md

-#posting dmo video soon . its long so abjdbjhad
+#posting dmo video soon . its long so abjdbjhad.-I implemented ArgoCD initially but simplified to GitHub Actions for the final deployment.I will be adding terraform soon today or tmr.

 #  End to end Pipeline- OpenTelemetry Demo Transformation